MB3hel/Arduino-Core-MSP430/extras/DEVELOPERS.md

 ## Development Setup

 - Note that a working bash shell environment is assumed.
 Most scripts / processes could be adapted to windows, but it is recommended to just use git bash or msys2.
-- Install the Arduino IDE 2.0 (1.x version seems to not find tools packages correctly if not installed via boards manager)
+- Install the Arduino IDE
 - Make a development sketchbook (eg `~/Arduino-Dev`) and change to this sketchbook in the IDE preferences
 - Clone this repo to `DEV_SKETCHBOOK/hardware/mb3hel-msp430/msp430`
 - Note that tools packages are not supported in the sketchbook.
 Thus, you'll have to manually install tools in `ARDUINO15/packages/mb3hel-msp430/tools/TOOL_NAME/TOOL_VERSION/`.
 See [this](https://support.arduino.cc/hc/en-us/articles/360018448279-Open-the-Arduino15-folder) for finding the Arduino15 directory.
 - Select the board from the sketchbook platform in the boards menu
 - Note that some changes may require an IDE restart to take effect
 - Note [this bug](https://github.com/arduino/arduino-ide/issues/1030).
 You may need to run `./extras/clear_ide_cache.sh` for some changes too.
+This only applies to the 2.0 IDE (not 1.x).

 ## Building & Releasing